 - Bayonetta.
 In-game, Bayonetta's eye shines when she switches weapons.
 Eye twinkles are also all over the place in cutscenes, until it culminates in a self-parody scene where even a cat doll gets twinkle◊.

 - In Dicey Dungeons, a wicked gleam frequently sparks in the corner of Lady Luck's eye.

 - In Marvel vs. Capcom 3, when Haggar is doing his Rapid Fire Fist hyper move, you can mash the attack buttons to make him punch faster; his eyes will glint to show that it works.
 His eyes will also glint in his Level 3, Final Haggar Buster.

 - Metal Gear Rising: Revengeance: main character's eye shines all the time.
 And some of the enemies gets twinkles just about they're about to attack.

-- Shounen Kininden Tsumuji: Tsumuji's rival Hayate does this before starting his duel with Tsumuji.
+- Shounen Kininden Tsumuji: Tsumuji's rival Hayate has a glimmer in his eyes before starting his duel with Tsumuji.

-- This is used in the trailer for Super Smash Bros.
-4, where the Villager has one in his introduction.
-It's also used on every character when they're selected on the fighter select screen.
+- This is used in the trailer for Super Smash Bros. for Nintendo 3DS and Wii U, where the Villager has one in his introduction.
+It's also used on every character when they're selected on the fighter select screen in the Wii U version.
 During a match, this same eye twinkle happens on their image at the bottom by the damage percentages if they fully charge a special move, once they obtain a Smash Ball, and once they perform a Final Smash.